PECOS-packages/PECOS/docs/user-guide/qec-guppy.md

   one ideal trace and must not be used.
 - Scalar `result(tag, measure(q))` provenance is the certified generic tag path.
 Repeated tags use `occurrence=...`.
-- Aggregate arrays are used for shot conversion only when their measurements have no scalar provenance.
-Validate runtime/compiler element ordering for such programs; prefer scalar measurement tags for portable experiments.
+- Aggregate result arrays are not accepted as generic measurement provenance: their public element order is not yet part of the compiler identity ABI.
+Emit direct scalar sideband tags when decoder inputs must be reconstructed from named results.
-- An audited runtime-lowered build must provide measurement result IDs.
-PECOS will not silently fall back to the raw pre-lowering QIS stream.
+- An audited runtime-lowered build must provide a complete lowered operation stream and measurement result IDs.
+PECOS will not silently build from the raw pre-lowering QIS stream.
 - `build.audit` exposes every canonical ID, runtime record position, result reference, and the schema fingerprint.
 Persist it with simulation data.